Cheshire East Council: Composition

 Eight of the independent councillors sit with the local parties Residents of Wilmslow and Alderley First as the "Independent Group", which forms the council's administration in coalition with Labour.
-The other four independents (one of whom describes herself as "independent socialist") do not form part of a group.
+The other six independents (one of whom describes herself as "independent socialist") do not form part of a group.
 The next election is due in 2027.

 Premises

 The council's administrative offices are at Delamere House in Crewe and Macclesfield Town Hall.
 The council's previous main administrative offices were at Westfields on Middlewich Road in Sandbach.
 Westfields was opened in 2008 as the headquarters of the former Congleton Borough Council, one of Cheshire East's predecessors.
 Council and committee meetings are held at various venues across the borough, including Crewe Municipal Buildings, Macclesfield Town Hall, and Sandbach Town Hall.